jes/notes/msva.md

  * seatbelt only required if it has unladen weight over 250kg
  * no roll-over protection required
  * 2 seats is allowed
- * need a mechanical device to positively lock the steering or transmission, or an electronic immobiliser
+ * need a mechanical device to positively lock the steering or transmission, or electrical immobiliser, unclear if a key on the ignition switch is sufficient
  * no requirement for mudguards on unbodied vehicles

 ## Tricycle